freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration1/README.md

    **Deployment Diagram**

    With a deployment diagram its possible to visualize the allocation of the system in each tier.
-For an initial iteration it was decided that HTTP is used over HTTPS as the goal is to create a prototype to demonstrate a set of functionalities to the stakeholders.
-GFAW component was designed to be deployed on the cloud using [Heroku](https://www.heroku.com) services.
-GFAB was also designed to be deployed on the cloud using Azure services.
+For an initial iteration it was decided that HTTP and HTTPS as the goal is to create a prototype to demonstrate a set of functionalities to the stakeholders.
+GFAW and GFAB components were designed to be deployed on the cloud using [Heroku](https://www.heroku.com) services.

    ![DeploymentDiagram](diagrams/deployment_diagram_coarse_granularity.png)